ElliotDovers/scampr/README.md

 large spatial variance-covariance matrices that arise and are otherwise very computationally demanding.
 Finally, automatic differentiation is used to quickly obtain gradient information for efficient optimization and inference.

-scampr's simple interface/syntax follows the common regression modelling formats used in R, e.g. lm(), glm().
-All of the common functions familiar to users (such as summary, plot, simulate, predict,...) are also available to scampr models.
+Models are fit using scampr() that adopts a simple interface/syntax following the common regression modelling formats used in R, e.g. lm(), glm().
+Many of the common S3 functions familiar to users (such as summary, plot, simulate, predict, logLik, AIC, confint and vcov) are also available to scampr models.
 The package is built upon the advances of TMB (Kristensen et al., 2016) which enables coding the likelihoods in C++, as well as providing automatic differentiation for easy access to gradient information — permitting fast optimisation, automated Laplace approximation, and automated estimation of the variance-covariance matrix of parameter estimates in scampr models.

 The package name stands for Spatially Correlated, Approximate Modelling of Point patterns in R however, the verb "scamper" - to run with quick, light steps - perfectly captures the motivation of this package: to give researchers access to complex spatial models that fit quickly and require only a light touch.